vaibhavbafna5/bollinger_bands/README.md

 - `pip install -r requirements3.txt`

 ## Architecture
-A dataframe for an asset is first created locally, then uploaded to Mongo.
+A dataframe for an asset is first created locally, then uploaded to Mongo (initialization).
-A cron runs daily and generates a decision [No-Op, Buy, Sell] & sends it via email.
+A cron runs daily and generates a decision [No-Op, Buy, Sell] & sends the decision via email (trading).

 <b>Instantiating</b>:
 ```